fredericBregier/clone-cloud-store/ccs-doc/src/source/Architecture/Description.rst

 Description
 ####################################

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework and is compiled with Java 21.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .